Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Bernoulli polynomials

-We describe two ways to interpret these polynomials based on the trivial interpretation of poly-Bernoulli numbers, Callan sequences and on two generalizations of Stirling numbers of the second kind.
-Actually, our models are straightforward combinations of known results and basic techniques in combinatorics.
-In the first model, $x$ is assumed to be a positive integer, while in the second $x$ marks a weight, hence, it is a formal variable, being arbitrary.
+We describe two ways to interpret these polynomials based on two generalizations of Stirling numbers of the second kind.
+In the first model, $x$ is assumed to be a positive integer, while in the second, $x$ marks a weight, hence, it is a formal variable, being arbitrary.
 These two different approaches are general in combinatorics.
-One gives a very concrete picture, the other allows more generality, greater freedom of abstraction.
+One gives a very concrete picture while the other allows more generality, greater freedom of abstraction.
 Both approaches have their own advantages.

-Let us recall now the definition of Callan sequences that are enumerated by the poly-Bernoulli numbers with negative $k$ indices.
+Let us recall now the definition of Callan sequences that are enumerated by the poly-Bernoulli numbers with negative indices.